opetchey/RREEBES/Meetings.md

 Thomas suggested having some common template for our reproductions posted on github.
 In particular it is important to introduce the paper properly and to explain why certain analyses were done.

+## 25.10.16

+- Owen taking minutes.

+- No new people.

+- Owen works with Ale on Vellend more.
+Then works on Huisman & Weissing.

+- Changes to papers listed please… add Andrea & Mikael’s, publish Connolly (Andrea), Owen to publish Sugihara.

+- Ale makes progress with Vellend.